skiff-org/skiff-ui/README.md

 ```

 ## Roadmap
-You can track our roadmap progress in the (insert Roadmap Project Board, github kanban TODO).
+You can track our progress by following our [roadmap](https://github.com/skiff-org/skiff-ui/projects/2).

 ## New Component Proposals
 We appreciate and encourage new component proposals.
-If you'd like to share any feedback or suggests, please submit an issue using the (insert component proposal issue template TODO) and we'll get in touch.
+If you'd like to share any feedback or suggestions, email us at [support@skiff.org](mailto:support@skiff.org) and we'll get in touch.